niket-yende/niket-yende/README.md

 I'm Niket Yende, a Lead Engineer and blockchain enthusiast with 9.5+ years of IT experience.

-- 🔭 I’m currently working on solidity smart contracts
+- 🔭 I’m currently working on solidity smart contracts and solana dapps
-- 🌱 I’m currently learning evm bytecodes, gas optimization techniques
+- 🌱 I’m currently learning evm bytecodes, gas optimization techniques and rust
 - 👯 I’m looking to collaborate on blockchain roles
 - 🤔 I’m looking for help with remote work opportunities
 - 💬 Ask me about blockchain, ethereum, solidity, solana, hypperledger fabric, corda, java, node.js, software architecture